Focus on training rather than racing

 - Racing breaks up the monotony of training.

-- Another short race distance will help prepare me for longer races in the spring.
+- This race will help prepare me for longer races in the later in the season.

 Reasons not to Race

-- Will this race benefit me in the long run?
+- Will this race improve my fitness and prepare me for later in the season?

-As much as I WANT to race, I think better judgement will prevail and I will do a workout instead.
-Races are great, and I love a great race.
-But at the end of the day, if a race will not improve my health, which means I could get injured while racing,or my fitness and has no great benefit in my overall training plan, then a workout will do me much better.
+As much as you might WANT to race, think about the long-term approach to racing.
+Races are great, and who doesn’t love a great race?
+But at the end of the day, if a race will not improve your health, you could get injured while racing, or the race won’t improve my fitness and has no great benefit in my overall training plan, then a workout will do much better.

 In educational terms (I’m a teacher, what can I say?!), races are a lot like quizzes and tests.
 They tell you what you need to work on or whether you’ve done your work.
 They’ll alert you if you’re on the right path or if you need to go back and relearn something.